Time to look at ‘alternatives’ to countryside solar, Tory former minister urges

 Wendy Morton called for “alternatives” to using countryside land for energy generation as the Liberal Democrats’ Max Wilkinson introduced his New Homes (Solar Generation) Bill.

-Mr Wilkinson, the MP for Cheltenham, said his proposal to require new builds to come with solar panels as standard – also known as the Sunshine Bill – was a “win-win” for both the planet and billpayers’ budgets.
+Mr Wilkinson, the MP for Cheltenham, said his proposal to require newbuilds to come with solar panels as standard – also known as the Sunshine Bill – is a “win-win” for both the planet and billpayers’ budgets.

 Intervening in his speech, Ms Morton (Aldridge-Brownhills) told the Commons on Friday: “In the shift towards more solar panels, I fear many of those will go on prime agricultural land.”